eosnetworkfoundation/docs/docs/04_protocol/02_transactions_protocol.md

 Deferred transactions are generated as a side effect of processing the blockchain, so their state is stored in the chain database, not within a block.
 Therefore, there is no need to explicitly include their contents in the transaction receipt.
 All in-sync nodes should be aware of the form of a deferred transaction as a matter of consensus.
 Deferred transactions issued by a smart contract have no role or effect on the `delayed` status field of the transaction receipt.

 [[caution | Deprecation Notice]]
-| Deferred transactions are deprecated as of EOSIO 2.0.
+| Deferred transactions are deprecated as of Antelope 2.0.
 For more details on their behavior, refer to the [Deferred Transactions](https://developers.eos.io/manuals/eosio.cdt/v1.7/best-practices/deferred_transactions) section on the `eosio.cdt` documentation.

 ### 3.6.3.
 Delayed User Transactions